Kashiwazaki Fireworks Festival Tour 2026

 An authentic Japanese summer festival experience awaits

-On this 3 night, 4 day small group tour (6 total guests), immerse yourself in authentic Japan in Niigata.
+On this four-day, three-night small group tour, immerse yourself in authentic Japan in Niigata.
 You’ll stay in a traditional thatched-roof cottage, take part in traditional festival dancing and carry a portable mikoshi shrine in a parade, make your own washi-paper, spend a day relaxing at a hot spring, and watch one of the best fireworks festivals in Niigata prefecture from specially reserved seats.

 Tour at a glance